pgRouting/pgrouting/src/driving_distance/doc/pgr_withPoints_dd.rst

 Description of the Signatures
 =============================

-Description of the SQL query
+Description of the Edges SQL query
 -------------------------------------------------------------------------------

 :edges_sql: an SQL query, which should return a set of rows with the following columns: